Shopify/identity_cache/README.md

   cache_has_many :images, :embed => true
 end

-# Fetch the product by its id, the primary index.
+# Fetch the product by its id using the primary primary index as well as the embedded images association.
 @product = Product.fetch(id)

-# Fetch the images for the Product.
-Images are embedded so the product fetch would have already loaded them.
+# Access the loaded images for the Product.
 @images = @product.fetch_images
 ```